ROGUE ENVIRONMENTAL ED

 7:00 am Wake Up/ Move Out

-8:00 am Breakfast
+7:50 am Breakfast

-8:30 am Community Chores
+8:20 am Community Chores (niches)

-12:30 pm Lunch
+11:20 pm Lunch

 Classroom Visits

-In addition to the overnight program, when you sign up for Rogue Outdoor School we will schedule pre and post classroom visits.
+In addition to the overnight program, when you sign up for Rogue Outdoor School we will provide pre and post curriculum.
 Leading up to your overnight Outdoor School our instructors will visit your classroom twice.
 This allows us to extend the Outdoor School experience, prepare students for the learning they will participate in while at camp and for our instructors to get to know the students before they come out to ODS.
-After your overnight ODS experience we provide curriculum for you to lead to help students to reflect on their learning and share their ideas for action.

 Lesson Schedule